puma13992/medicine-list/README.md

 - __New patient__
   - When the user selects the new patient ID, the programme generates a new worksheet with a randomised ID.
-  - The programme then asks the user to type the ID.
-The programme also asks this of users with a known ID.
+  - Then the programme asks the user to type the ID.
+The programme also asks this to users with a known ID.

   ![New patient](https://raw.githubusercontent.com/puma13992/medicine-list/main/views/readme-files/new-worksheet.JPG)

 - __Old patient__
-  - If the user chooses that they already have a patient ID, the programme will ask them to type this in.
+  - If the user chooses that he/she already has a patient ID, the programme will ask them to type this in.
   - If the patient ID input is not valid, a validation message appears and informing the user that his/her input is not valid.
   - The patient ID input is then requested again.
-  - If the patient ID input is valid, the user is given three options: show list, add medications, update an existing mediaction.
+  - If the patient ID input is valid, the user is given three options: show list, add a medication, update an existing mediaction.

   ![Invalid patient ID](https://raw.githubusercontent.com/puma13992/medicine-list/main/views/readme-files/invalid-patient-id.JPG)
   ![Valid patient ID](https://raw.githubusercontent.com/puma13992/medicine-list/main/views/readme-files/choice-existing-list.JPG)

-  - If the input for one of the three options is not valid after that, a validation message appears and informing the user that his/her input is not valid.
+  - If the input for one of the three options is not valid, a validation message appears and informing the user that his/her input is not valid.
   - The three options input is then requested again.